H-Dragon9191/Match-3-Revision/README.md

 I started the project by outlining all the steps I had to do on papper and getting a game plan of the project

 Step 1
-the grid lauout group script was used to make the candies fall down(without animation as this just a prototype, though other aniimations were added)
+the grid lauout group script was used to make the candies fall down(without animation as this just a prototype, though other animations were added)
 Step 2
 added the match 3 manager(stops the candies from falling down when not in the correct state) using UnityEngine;